YOSHIMICHI / WAKIZASHI IN KOSHIRAE

 KOSHIRAE

 Wakizashi signed Tanba no Kami Yoshimichi.
 The Mei is signed Osaka style.
-There were three generations of Osaka Yoshimichi, however my research leads me to believe this signature is most likely gimei.
-Feel free to do your own research and make your own determination as you may disagree with my findings.
+There were three generations of Osaka Yoshimichi.
+The mei seems poorly cut to my eye which leads me to believe this signature has a resonable probability of being gimei.
+But please do your own research and make your own determination as you may disagree with my findings.

 The blade is in good condition and has no serious or fatal flaws.
 The only issues with the blade aside from the mei are cosmetic, it is scratched, scuffed, tarnished etc. Most of the hataraki is visible with the hada being itame and the hamon suguba in nie-deki.